Designing Basement Waterproofing Systems

 The choice of waterproofing system will depend on a number of factors such as the method & type of basement construction, the depth below ground, and the proposed end use.
 The example designs on this website are intended to demonstrate how BS 8102 compliant solutions can be achieved for some of the most common basement waterproofing scenarios.

 In addition to dampness from the ground, basements are also commonly affected by condensation issues due to moisture-laden air within the basement structure.
-For this reason, the waterproofing systems described in this document will usually need to be supplemented by mechanical ventilation.
+For this reason, the waterproofing systems described in this guide will usually need to be supplemented by mechanical ventilation.
 A waterproofing design specialist (see below) will be able to advise on suitable ventilation options depending on the proposed end use (e.g. car parking, document storage etc...)

 Design resillient basement structure